TheButterflySDK/iOS/README.md

 You can easily verify your application key by simply running the SDK in **DEBUG mode**.

-This will skip the part where the report is being sent to real live support centers, our severs will ignore it and will only verify the API key.
+This will cause our servers to skip the part of sending reports to real live support centers, they will only verify the API key.
 Eventually you'll get success / failure result.

 ### Enjoy and good luck ❤️